-Robbery SESIR - The taking or attempted taking of anything of value that is owned by another person or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.
+Robbery (SESIR) (Level II) - The taking or attempted taking of anything of value that is owned by another person or organization, under the confrontational circumstances of force, or threat of force or violence, and/or by putting the victim in fear.

-Sexual Assault SESIR - An incident that includes a threat of: rape, fondling, indecent liberties, child molestation, or sodomy.
-Both male and female students can be victims of sexual assault.
+Sexual Assault (SESIR) (Level II) - An incident that includes a threat of: rape, fondling, indecent liberties, or child molestation, or sodomy.
+Both male and females students can be victims of sexual assault.
 The threat must include all of the following elements: (1) intent, (2) fear, and (3) capability.

-Sexual Battery SESIR - Any sexual act directed against another person, forcibly or against that person's will, or not forcibly against that person's will where the victim is not capable of giving consent.
+Sexual Battery (Rape) (SESIR) (Level I) - Any sexual act directed against another person, forcibly or against that person's will, or not forcibly against that person's will where the victim is not capable of giving consent.
+Forced or attempted oral, anal, or vaginal penetration by using a sexual organ or an object simulating a sexual organ, or the anal or vaginal penetration of another by any body part or foreign object.
+Both male and females can be victims of sexual battery.

-Sexual Harassment SESIR - Undesired sexual behavior.
-Unwanted and repeated verbal or physical behavior with sexual connotations by an adult or student that is severe or persuasive enough to create an intimidating, hostile, or offensive educational environment, cause discomfort or humiliation or unreasonably interfere with the individual's school performance or participation.
+Sexual Harassment (SESIR) (Level III) - Undesired sexual behavior.
+Unwanted and repeated verbal, nonverbal, or physical behavior with sexual connotations by an adult or student that is severe or persuasive enough to create an intimidating, hostile, or offensive educational environment, cause discomfort or humiliation or unreasonably interfere with the individual's school performance or participation, as defined in Rule 6A019.008, F.A.C.
 An incident when one person demands a sexual favor from another person under the threat of physical harm or adverse consequence.